Is Egypt safe to travel to?

 - Avoid ice in your drinks unless you know it's been made with boiled or bottled water.

-Is it safe to travel alone in Egypt?
+Is it safe to travel to Egypt alone?

 Solo travel is very common in Egypt, even for females and it is safe to travel alone.
 Take care of your personal safety just like you would at home and make sure you don't take unnecessary risks.